diogofrmota/swiss-post-project/INSTALLATION.md

 - **Argo CD components reduced** — server and repo-server capped at 192Mi, controller at 384Mi, redis and notifications at 48Mi each.
 - **Cilium agent capped at 256Mi**, operator at 128Mi.
 - **cert-manager, Kyverno background controller, and MetalLB** all run under 96Mi limits.
-- **All ServiceMonitors removed** — no local Prometheus to process them.